High School Curriculum

 Grades 11 and 12

 Students in this course partake in the production process of the annual SMA literary magazine, The Burning Page.
 Students execute most of the production aspects of the magazine, which include working with art and literature.
 Students gain excellent technical skills and knowledge about the production process.
-(0.5 credit; Half Block, One Semester)
+(0.5 credit; half block, one semester)

 Nature in the Literary Imagination